Basic Emergency Kit

 While the basic first aid kit supplies will help you with minor medical issues, putting together an emergency antibiotic kit with a trauma kit will help you be much more prepared.
 The Jase Medical Kit is perfect for preppers, at home and even for outdoor enthusiasts.
 The kit comes with a handy booklet on how and when to use the five most common antibiotics along with the actual medications, all in a neat case.
 And it’s shipped right to your door!
 Best of all, support from actual doctors is available to you when you need it most.

-Use the link below and enter promo code BUSHLIFE10 at checkout to Save $10 off your order at Jase Medical
+Use code BUSHLIFE10 at checkout to save $10 off your case today.

 Cash, Travellers’ Cheques and Change